Date: Aug-Sep 2005

 Field Blending: Tips from the Pros

-MEMBERS ONLYPeople blend wines for many reasons and are able to fine tune their blends by drawing the best characteristics from each wine blended.
-For centuries winemakers have started their blends right in the vineyard, growing a combination of grapes that stick together through out the entire process.
-Crushed, macerated and fermented together, these grapes come
+People blend wines for many reasons and are able to fine tune their blends by drawing the best characteristics from each wine blended.
+For centuries winemakers have started their blends right in

 The Pomace Predicament